The Beijing Center for Chinese Studies: Study Abroad in China for a Semester or Year

-At TBC, students have the opportunity to study abroad for a semester or a full year, where they will have the chance to live on the campus of the University of International Business and Economics (UIBE).
-Students can choose from over 20 English-taught courses each semester and take a Chinese language course appropriate for their proficiency.
+At TBC, students have the opportunity to study abroad for a semester or a full year, where they will have the chance to live on the campus of the Minzu University of China.
+Students can take English-taught courses and a Chinese language course appropriate for their proficiency.
 In addition, at the beginning of each semester, students have a 2-week long academic excursion trip – the Silk Road during fall and Yunnan Province in spring.
 These excursions teach students about the diverse cultures of China and offer the opportunity for personal and cultural growth.